-(Formerly SPAN 101) The first year of the beginning Spanish language sequence consists of 121, 122, and 123.
-SPAN& 121 is the first quarter of the sequence. (multicultural content)
+(Formerly SPAN-101) The first year of the beginning Spanish language sequence consists of 121, 122, and 123.
+SPAN&-121 is the first quarter of the sequence.
+The basic tenets of communications including reading, writing, speaking, and listening are developed in a dynamic second language acquisition environment enhanced by technology.
+Grammar is used as a communication tool to express meaning as students take part in small group discussions, cultural investigation, and presentation.
+Authentic materials will be focused on in the class as well as assessment.
+Students should expect to be immersed in the language.
+English will be used at a minimum.
+(Multicultural Course) Prerequisite: ENGL/095 with a minimum grade of C or equivalent or instructor permission.

-Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent or instructor permission.
+Spanish